 - Natural gas is used to operate compressors to move natural gas in pipelines.
 Compressed natural gas and liquefied natural gas, is used in cars, buses, trucks, and ships.
 Most of the vehicles that use natural gas are in government and private vehicle fleets.

 - Propane (a hydrocarbon gas liquid) is used in cars, buses, and trucks.
 Most of the vehicles that use propane are in government and private vehicle fleets.

 - Electricity is used by public mass transit systems and by electric vehicles.

 Petroleum is the main source of energy for transportation

-In 2018, petroleum products accounted for about 92% of the total U.S. transportation sector energy use.
+In 2021, petroleum products accounted for about 90% of the total U.S. transportation sector energy use.
 Biofuels contributed about 6%, most of which were blended with petroleum fuels (gasoline, diesel fuel, and jet fuel).
-Natural gas accounted for about 3%, most of which was used in natural gas pipeline compressors.
+Natural gas accounted for about 4%, most of which was used in natural gas pipeline compressors.
 Electricity use by mass transit systems provided less than 1% of total energy consumption by the transportation sector.
 Electricity use for charging electric vehicles was relatively small in 2022 but is expected to increase.2

 Gasoline is the dominant U.S. transportation fuel

 Biofuels are added to petroleum fuels

-Ethanol and biodiesel were actually some of the first fuels used in automobiles but were replaced by gasoline and diesel fuel made from crude oil by the early 1900's.
+Ethanol and biodiesel were actually some of the first fuels for automobiles but were replaced by gasoline and diesel fuel made from crude oil by the early 1900's.
 Today, most of the motor gasoline sold in the United States contains up to 10% ethanol by volume.
 Most of biodiesel and renewable diesel fuel consumption is in blends with petroleum diesel.
 In 2021, total biofuels consumption accounted for about 5% of total U.S. transportation sector energy consumption, with ethanol's share at about 4%, and the combined percentage share of biodiesel, renewable diesel, and other biofuels was about 1%.1